Lusiné VartanLV

 The environment itself.

-Three moments, rebuilt in the proposal’s own system: the cover, the lens selector, a section opener.
+Three moments, rebuilt at the scale they’d be met in the room: the cover, the lens selector, a section opener.

 studio-plus / cover